Introduction from the Chief Executive

 BHF’s continued commitment

-This statement is made pursuant to section 54 (Part 6) of the Act.
+This statement is made pursuant to section 54 (Part 6) of the Modern Slavery Act 2015.
 It has been approved by the Board of Trustees and is signed by Simon Gillespie, the charity’s Chief Executive.